ciaraosull/project-3-mastermind/README.md

 * have the choice to easily play again or quit

 ### User Experience in this Game
 This game takes the users' stories mentioned above into consideration to create a positive UX.
-The users experience is discussed in more detail below with examples in the Design & Features Sections.
+The user's experience is discussed in more detail below with examples in the Design & Features Sections.

 ## Features

 **Title Section:**

-* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ascii art for the title and subtitle of the game.
+* [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,pyfiglet%20module%20%3A%20pip%20install%20pyfiglet) was installed and import pyfiglet was used to generate ASCII art for the title and subtitle of the game.

 * Standard Font was used for the title as it is large and has nice spacing and clarity of letters.
 This was to give the user clarity of what the game is called.
 It was centred to give a nice clean layout too.

 * For the subtitle the font used was digital.
 Although not as clear as the standard font, it was used for fun and uniqueness to give the user the feeling of the letters being 'locked-in' to compliment the theme of the game.

-* The authour's name was centred too to separate it from the game play area and coloured using Coolor to help it stand out and make the first part of the game bright for the user.
+* The author's name was centred too to separate it from the gameplay area and coloured using Coolor to help it stand out and make the first part of the game bright for the user.

 * A friendly message to the user to enter their name is seen first.
 This alerts the user on how to start playing the game.

     ![Title](assets/images/title_screenshot.png)

 * However, if the user presses enter without inputting a name an error will appear.
-This game will accept any characters or numbers for a name as the user may wish to use a nickname or a fun made up name.
-However, if nothing at all is entered then the user is shown a message in red to highlight to them that nothing was entered and instructions on what to do and to try enter a name again.
+This game will accept any characters or numbers for a name as the user may wish to use a nickname or fun made-up name.
+However, if nothing at all is entered then the user is shown a message in red to highlight to them that nothing was entered and instructions on what to do and to try to enter a name again.

     ![Name Error](/assets/images/name-error-screensht.png)